xiaoz119/bendlab_hdl_ctrl_zed/README.md

-# AXI Controller GPIO Project for ZedBoard
+# AXI Controller Bendlab Device Check and Data Read for ZedBoard

-This repository contains a Vivado project that implements an AXI4-Lite-based GPIO controller for the ZedBoard.
+This repository contains a Vivado project that implements an AXI4-Lite-based I2C Device Controller and ISA Design.

 ## Requirements